The ChaMP Competition

-- The audition will be part of a public concert taking place in Bloch Hall Saturday, February 23 at 7:30pm.
-It is expected that all entrants will be present at the conclusion of the judges deliberations to hear the results of the competition.
+- The audition will be part of a public concert taking place in Bloch Hall Saturday, February 8 at 6pm.

 - Each ensemble will be allotted 15 minutes on the program.
 The time begins when the ensemble walks on stage and includes the introduction, any tuning, minor set-up adjustments, and the prepared program of concert music.

 - At least one member of the ensemble must introduce the group before beginning the program of music.

 - Over $1000 in total prize money will be awarded at the discretion of the judges.

 - The Winners Showcase concert will take place on February 29 at 8pm in Bloch Hall.
 All award winners will perform on this recital.